- Reviewed: 9 August 2022, 15:24 NZST

-There is some risk to your security in Costa Rica due to violent crime and we advise caution.View Larger Map Close/Open map
+Exercise increased caution in Costa Rica due to violent crime.View Larger Map Close/Open map

 Incidents of “express kidnappings”, where individuals are forced to withdraw funds from automatic teller machines (ATMs) to secure their release, have occurred.
 To reduce the risk of this occurring we recommend you use ATMs located inside banks during daylight hours.
 Credit card fraud is a growing problem.

 We advise New Zealanders travelling in Costa Rica to stay alert, be aware of your surroundings and exercise vigilance at all times, particularly in popular tourist destinations, including airports, bus stations, harbour facilities and the capital city of San Jose.
 You should avoid travelling alone at night and only use official red taxis (with a yellow triangle on side panels) or pre-booked orange airport taxis.

 Petty crime, such as pickpocketing and bag snatching, is a significant problem, including in tourist areas and from vehicles.
 Theft from overhead compartments on buses is common.
 You should take steps to secure your personal belongings and avoid wearing or displaying valuables such as mobile devices and jewellery or leaving them visible in vehicles.
 Theft may involve attempts to distract victims, such as slashing car tyres.